ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 Adding Validation Node
 ^^^^^^^^^^^^^^^^^^^^^^

-"Validation" means comparing the approximate solution computed by Modulus Sym with data representing results obtained by some other method.
+"Validation" means comparing the approximate solution computed by PhysicsNeMo Sym with data representing results obtained by some other method.
 The results could come from any combination of simulation or experiment.
 This section shows how to
-set up such a validation domain in Modulus Sym.
+set up such a validation domain in PhysicsNeMo Sym.
 Here, we use results from OpenFOAM, an open-source computational fluid dynamics (CFD) solver that discretizes the Navier-Stokes equations on a mesh and solves them using nonlinear and linear solvers not based on neural networks.
-Results can be imported into Modulus Sym from any of various standard file formats, including ``.csv``, ``.npz``, or ``.vtk``.
+Results can be imported into PhysicsNeMo Sym from any of various standard file formats, including ``.csv``, ``.npz``, or ``.vtk``.
-Modulus Sym requires that the data be converted into a dictionary of NumPy variables for input and output.
+PhysicsNeMo Sym requires that the data be converted into a dictionary of NumPy variables for input and output.
 For a ``.csv`` file, this can be done using the ``csv_to_dict`` function.

 The validation data is then added to the domain using ``PointwiseValidator``.